Vemma: Use of college-aged distributors

 Vemma heavily focused on recruiting college-aged people as distributors, which has brought attention from consumer organizations, and complaints from parents.
 As of July 2014, the Federal Trade Commission (FTC) received 170 complaints about Vemma and some colleges have issued warnings to their students about the company.

 William Keep, the dean of business at The College of New Jersey and an expert in pyramid schemes has said that the company shows indicators of being a pyramid scheme.
 Keep became aware of Vemma when he found out that a student had been stockpiling unsold energy drinks in his dorm room.
 Keep and other analysts, as well as former distributors have claimed the company relies on recruiting as its main means of generating revenue.

 In May 2015, the magazine Stern reported that German and Austrian consumer protection organizations warned that Vemma was exploiting naive customers and unemployed youths who were lured with unrealistic profit expectations into a distribution system that was losing them money.

 Products

 Vemma had four product lines, all based on their core Vemma nutritional formulation: Vemma, Verve, Bod-e and Next.
 The name "Vemma" is an acronym representing: vitamins, essential minerals, mangosteen, aloe.
+Internally affiliates used the VEMMA acronym to describe the role of an affiliate as a "Very Exciting Money Making Activity".
 Several of the company's products contain caffeine, with some drinks in the Verve line being similar in caffeine content to energy drinks.
 The "Verve" line was one of the official drinks (along with Gatorade) of the Phoenix Suns, which also acted as a distributor.